openfisca/openfisca-doc/source/simulate/index.md

 profile-simulation
 ```

-To calculate Tax and Benefit System variables relating to people's situations, you need to create and run a _Simulation_.
+To calculate Tax and Benefit System variables relating to populations' situations, you need to create and run a _Simulation_.

 OpenFisca will work the same if there is one person, seven, or seven million in the modelled situation.